 “They wanted to make a cross in the back, one beat from that side, one from the other side – to give me a mark!”

 He also described being beaten so strongly in the chest, that he had difficulties breathing afterwards.

-After they were released, the group proceeded to walk back to Velika Kladusa on food, which was a distance of approximately 12 km.
-The respondent went to see a local doctor upon his arrival in Velika Kladusa.
-The medical assessment, that the respondent presented while we were talking, stated that a X-ray proofed that he had a broken rib in his ribcage.
+After they were released, the group proceeded to walk back to Velika Kladusa on foot, which was a distance of approximately 12 km.
+The respondent said he went to see a local doctor upon his arrival in Velika Kladusa.
+The medical assessment, that the respondent presented while the interview took place, stated that an X-ray proved that he had a broken rib in his ribcage.